AskBid/AskBid.github.io/_posts/2020-01-27-panic_when_errors_are_from_external_libraries.markdown

 ```

-There isn't an output that mismatches what the test expects, instead it seems there is an error occuring inside the sqlite3 library.
+There isn't an output that mismatches what the test expected, instead it seems there is an error occuring inside the sqlite3 library.

 What does that `"near "Write": syntax error"` even mean??

 ## My Process

-First thing I try to replicate what the test is supposedly trying to gather from my table (at this point two files - create.sql and insert.sql - were created from me, in previous tests, to initialize the table from .sql files during the tests)
+First thing I try to replicate what the test is supposedly trying to gather from my table (at this point two files - *create.sql* and *insert.sql* - were created from me, in previous tests, so to initialize the table from .sql files during the tests)
 ```
 sqlite> select * from bears;